Whatever the social network, there’s a right way and wrong way to use it, especially if your focus is on growing your business or career.

 People are always viewing your profile through their WIIFM – what’s in it for me? – filter.

-Speak directly to your target market when writing your profile.
+Speak directly to your target market when writing your LinkedIn profile.
 When a potential client lands on your profile, you want them to know they’re in the right place and you are the person who can help them with their specific problem.